lowRISC/ibex/doc/cs_registers.rst

 When an exception is encountered, the core jumps to the corresponding handler using the content of ``mtvec`` as base address.
 It is a read-only register which contains the boot address.
-Its LSBs (mode field) are set to 2'b01 to indicate vectored interrupt handling.
+``mtvec``.MODE is set to 2'b01 to indicate vectored interrupt handling.

 Machine Exception PC (mepc)